knowledgeboard/knowledgeboard.github.io/templates/blog.md

 ALSO the callaway XR 13 seems like a nice choice.
 I might get that one, if there's a reasonable price on that.

+### 2024-02-21 00:22

+OK on friday I'm flying home!
+With 🦆❤️ as well!

+The day was full of programming, refactoring the stabilization code.
+We'll test it tomorrow.
+Looking forward to that, because I feel like it must have changed a lot, but I had no way of testing xD So programming in blind.

+Gym-chest was alright... although bench is not as strong as I would like... did 90kg for 5,4.5,4.5.

+We have watched first anime one piece!
+(One Pace actually) And it trully looked like a pokemon xD Feels interesting.